sujanW0W/db_norm_checker/README.md

 A Python tool to detect and report normalization violations up to 3NF in a live PostgreSQL database or from schema/FD JSON fixtures.
 Combines schema extraction, user-provided functional dependencies (FDs), and algorithmic analysis to produce 2NF/3NF decompositions.

+## Motivation

+-   Database normalization is typically taught as a theoretical exercise, while real-world schemas are live, evolving, and often lack explicitly documented functional dependencies.
+-   Existing tools rarely bridge formal normalization theory with practical database inspection and refactoring.
+-   This project explores how classical normalization algorithms (2NF/3NF) can be applied to real PostgreSQL schemas using user-supplied functional dependencies.
+-   The goal is to make normalization analysis repeatable, inspectable, and developer-friendly through a simple CLI workflow.

 ## Features

 -   Extracts schema metadata from PostgreSQL using SQLAlchemy.